yschaeff/qmk_firmware/keyboards/fingerpunch/README.md

 ### Combined Pointing Devices

 This only applies if you are using a split fingerpunch keyboard with two pointing devices.
 The default is for the left one to be scrolling, and the right one to act as the mouse, but this is configurable via `FP_POINTING_COMBINED_SCROLLING_LEFT` and `FP_POINTING_COMBINED_SCROLLING_RIGHT`

+Also note that all layer and keycode toggles for combined pointing devices only applies to the primary side (the side that's plugged into the computer).
+For instance, if you have `FP_POINTING_SCROLLING_LAYER` set to layer 1, activating that layer will only affect the pointing device on the primary side of the keyboard.

 | Setting                                 | Description                                                         | Default                    |
 | --------------------------------------- | ------------------------------------------------------------------- | -------------------------- |